 8 Creative Ways to Hide Your Cat’s Litter Box

 Even the most well-cleaned cat box can be a stinky eyesore at times – pets have to do their business somewhere, after all.
-The most obvious solutions seems to be placing the litter box out of sight, with only a feline-sized entrance to give it away.
+The most obvious solution seems to be placing the litter box out of sight, with only a feline-sized entrance to give it away.
 With the rise of Pinterest and independent pet bloggers, DIY projects for dogs and cats are plentiful online.

 Find the perfect project to fit your space (and budget) with these creative cat litter box furniture ideas!